 A waning crescent Moon is a lunar phase that occurs when the illuminated portion of the Moon visible from Earth decreases from 49% to just over 1%.
 Also known as a balsamic Moon, it happens between the last quarter and the dark Moon and lasts for around a week.

-The waning crescent Moon is often associated with surrender, release, and letting go of the past in order to embrace the new beginnings of the upcoming New Moon.
+The waning crescent Moon invites us to surrender, release, and let go of the past, in order to embrace the new beginnings of the upcoming New Moon.

 What energy does the waning moon give off spiritually?

-The waning Moon is associated with deep inner reflection, and surrendering old habits, patterns, and emotions.
-Spiritually, it is a time to reflect on what is no longer serving us and to release it in order to make space for new growth and opportunities.
+The waning Moon phase is associated with inner reflection, and surrendering old habits, patterns, and emotions.
+Spiritually, it is a time to reflect on what’s no longer serving us and to release it, to make space for new growth and opportunities.

 The waning lunar phases are also a time for self-care, and healing, as well as for completing unfinished projects or tasks, in preparation for the fresh energy that will come with the new lunar cycle.